observer-tips-org/observer/README.md

 # Let It Be, Observer
 ## How To Smooth Your Waters
-Observe your thoughts, do not control, do not push away, observe (allow to flow with breath)
+Observe your thoughts, do not control, do not push away, observe (allow to flow with breath) <br />

-Observe your breath, do not begin with exercise, do not exert control . . at first
+Observe your breath, do not begin with exercise, do not exert control . . at first <br />

-Observe your creation (senses)
+Observe your creation (senses) <br />

 ## Knowns
-Controlling your breathing lends control over your nervous system.
+Controlling your breathing lends control over your nervous system. <br />
-Meditating during sleep is possible and greatly beneficial.
+Meditating during sleep is possible and greatly beneficial. <br />
-You are not your brain/mind nor emotions.
+You are not your brain/mind nor emotions. <br />
 You do not control your thoughts.
-You can feed yourself positive/necessary thoughts, however.
+You can feed yourself positive/necessary thoughts, however. <br />
 It is a problem to avoid a perspective.
-Be empathetic and understand why you are.
+Be empathetic and understand why you are. <br />
+Begin your day dedicated to you and your internal world.
+Do not be controlled by another's. <br />

 # Mumbles
-What's it like to go to sleep, and never wake up?
+What's it like to go to sleep, and never wake up? <br />

-What was it like to have awakened without ever having gone to sleep?
+What was it like to have awakened without ever having gone to sleep? <br />
 Sustain and observe the moment in smooth waters.
-There is only present.
+There is only present. <br />

+## Words
+awareness, compassion, wisdom, openness <br />
+mindfulness, breathing, meditation <br />

 # Contribute
 ## GitHub
-Create a GitHub account to contribute by adding to, removing, or modifying this page. https://github.com/observer-tips-org/observer
+Create a GitHub account to contribute by adding to, removing, or modifying this page. <br />
+https://github.com/observer-tips-org/observer